 - Drink more fluids: Staying hydrated helps prevent low blood pressure.

-- Eat more salt: Your doctor may recommend upping your salt by adding more to foods or taking salt tablets.
+- Eat more salt: Your doctor may recommend upping your salt by adding more to foods or taking salt tablets if your levels are off.
 Don’t start adding salt without asking your doctor first.
 This form of treatment should only be done with the advice of your physician.

 Really low blood pressure numbers put you at risk of damage to vital organs, like your heart and brain, due to lack of oxygen.